benedictmak/benedictmak.github.io/_posts/2018-10-10-workday-excel-injection.md

 Append your favourite commands, then your colleagues' computer is under your control :)

-Workday said it is fixed.
+Update 2018 Oct: Workday said it is fixed.